RSHE Information Page

 How did the school make these decisions?

-Miss Simpson has been working as part of the Redbridge Working Party of teachers throughout the academic year and has had input into the creation of the Redbridge syllabus for RSHE and the policy.
-She has worked closely with our Assistant Headteacher and Curriculum Leader, Ms Clayton, to ensure that the syllabus fulfils the requirements of the Church of England recommendations too.
-We have also worked closely with other local schools and discussed our recommendations in detail with a designated group of school governors.
+Miss Simpson worked as part of the Redbridge Working Party of teachers and had input into the creation of the Redbridge syllabus for RSHE and the policy.
+She worked closely with our Assistant Headteacher and Curriculum Leader, Ms Clayton, to ensure that the syllabus fulfils the requirements of the Church of England recommendations too.
+We also worked closely with other local schools and discussed our recommendations in detail with a designated group of school governors.

-The proposed syllabus and policy are available on the Redbridge website (link below).
-This was signposted to parents some weeks ago and some Wanstead Church School parents subsequently have taken part in parent working parties with the local authority.
-The local authority has worked extensively with various parties, including faith leaders, to develop and refine the policy and syllabus over the past year.
+Parents were invited to complete the local authority's consultation and some Wanstead Church School parents subsequently took part in parent working parties with the local authority.
+The local authority worked extensively with various parties, including faith leaders, to develop and refine the policy and syllabus over the past year.